-Where the Governance Committee has referred a matter for a hearing the procedure at Annex 2 will apply.
+Where the Audit and Standards Committee has referred a matter for a hearing the procedure at Annex 2 will apply.

-10. What action can the Governance Committee/Sub-Committee take where a Member has failed to comply with the Code of Conduct?
+10. What action can the Audit and Standards Committee/Sub-Committee take where a Member has failed to comply with the Code of Conduct?

-The Leadership Board has delegated to the Governance Committee such of its powers to take action in respect of individual Members as may be necessary to promote and maintain high standards of conduct.
-The Governance Committee can appoint a Governance Sub-committee to fulfil these responsibilities on its behalf.
+The Leadership Board has delegated to the Audit and Standards Committee such of its powers to take action in respect of individual Members as may be necessary to promote and maintain high standards of conduct.
+The Audit and Standards Committee can appoint a Sub-committee to fulfil these responsibilities on its behalf.

-Accordingly the Governance Committee may:
+Accordingly the Audit and Standards Committee may:

-- a) Issue a formal censure; - b) Refer the determination findings to the Leadership Board for information; - c) Make publication of the determination findings by such means as thought fit; - Request the Leadership Board to remove the member from being the Chair or Vice Chair of any Committee or Sub-committee; - e) Request the Leadership Board remove them from any or all Committees or Sub-committees for a specified period; - f) Request the Leadership Board to remove particular Thematic Lead responsibilities; - g) Request the Leadership Board to remove the member for a specified time from all or specified outside appointments to which s/he has been appointed or nominated by the Leadership Board; - h) Offer training to the member; or - i) Exclude the member from any Combined Authority's offices or other premises or facilities, for a specified period and to the extent desirable and so as not to interfere with the democratic process, in particular the member's ability to carry out his or her role as an elected member.
+- a) Issue a formal censure; - b) Refer the determination findings to the Leadership Board for information; - c) Make publication of the determination findings by such means as thought fit; - d) Request the Leadership Board to remove the member from being the Chair or Vice Chair of any Committee or Sub-committee; - e) Request the Leadership Board remove them from any or all Committees or Sub-committees for a specified period; - f) Request the Leadership Board to remove particular Thematic Lead responsibilities; - g) Request the Leadership Board to remove the member for a specified time from all or specified outside appointments to which s/he has been appointed or nominated by the Leadership Board; - h) Offer training to the member; or - i) Exclude the member from any Combined Authority's offices or other premises or facilities, for a specified period and to the extent desirable and so as not to interfere with the democratic process, in particular the member's ability to carry out his or her role as an elected member.

-The Governance Committee has no power to suspend or disqualify the subject member or to withdraw or suspend allowances or restrict access to or use of Council facilities so that the subject member is unable to perform their essential role as a councillor.
+The Audit and Standards Committee has no power to suspend or disqualify the subject member or to withdraw or suspend allowances or restrict access to or use of Council facilities so that the subject member is unable to perform their essential role as a councillor.